MIC-DKFZ/trixi/Readme.md

 pip install -e .
 ```

+**IMPORTANT NOTE**: Somehow pytorch and lasagne/theano do not play nicely together.
+So if you
+import lasagne/theano and vislogger (which imports pytorch if you have it installed),
+your program will get stuck.
+So you can only use vislogger with lasagne/theano if you do not
+have pytorch installed.
+If you need both you can use virtual_envs.

 # Use on remote server in same network
 Simple run visdom on remote server and then on your local computer go to `MY_REMOTE_SERVER_NAME:8097`.